 7.1 Departmental Procedures

-The department head will identify tenured faculty members who will undergo PostTenure Review during each evaluation period.
+The department head will identify tenured faculty members who will undergo Post-Tenure Review during each evaluation period.
 In general, post tenure review shall be conducted for tenured faculty every six years in accordance with the timeline and exceptions as outlined in the University Handbook.
 To initiate the review process, the identified tenured faculty member will submit copies of the six previous annual evaluations.
 The six previous annual evaluations are to be submitted at the same time as the annual evaluation materials as described in Section 2.4 above and used as a basis for the review.

 The department head will conduct the review concurrently with the tenured faculty member’s annual evaluation.
 The review will assess the faculty member’s strengths and areas for improvement to determine whether he/she is making appropriate contributions to the University or whether additional plans or activities need to be developed.
 If the tenured faculty member has met or exceeded expectations for the six previous annual evaluations, the current level of professional development should be considered sufficient to demonstrate “appropriate contribution to the University”.
 A copy of the review (See Attachment E – Post-Tenure Review Form) will be provided and discussed in a face-to-face meeting between the department head and the tenured faculty member.